Pattern Day Trading Rule – What it is and how to avoid it

 You can either top up your balance to bridge the gap and make your balance to meet the minimum requirements.

 In some cases, you will have to wait for a 90-day period before you can initiate any new positions.
-That's about a two month wait before you can trade again.
+That’s about a three month wait before you can trade again.

 Depending on the broker you are with, you can also ask for a pattern day trader or a PDT reset.

 When the balance falls below $25,000 you will be prohibited from initiating any new positions almost immediately.
 You will have to close out any existing positions in order to revive your account back to the minimum balance requirement.